darshankharbikar/embetronix-Tutorials/Linux/Device_Driver/Hello_World/ReadMe.md

 ## Files in this Repository

-- `first_driver.c` – The main driver source file implementing a character device
+- `hello_world.c` – The main driver source file implementing a character device
 - `Makefile` – Uses the kernel build system to build the module
 - `README.md` – This documentation